 “People need to be pretty careful about heavy smoke exposure,” he said.

-Dr. Naveena Bobba, the director of public health emergency preparedness and response at the Department of Public Health in San Francisco, said that if people start to have symptoms related to the smoke they should stay inside and seek out buildings with filtered air.
+Dr. Naveena Bobba, the director of public health emergency preparedness and response at the Department of Public Health in San Francisco, said in an earlier interview that if people start to have symptoms related to the smoke they should stay inside and seek out buildings with filtered air.

 “They should also go indoors to a place that has a good HVAC system,” Bobba told Healthline.